We have number of options for University and Church groups and are always happy to work with you to create the perfect event for your organization.

 (min age: 3rd grade) Reach new heights on our 40ft climbing tower.
 Using harnesses, ropes, and the belay system, participants may enjoy the beginner wall, the challenge of the overhang, or the fun of the cargo net and moving structures on the play pen side.

 (min age: 4th grade) Harnessed in and attached to metal cables, one participant is pulled high into the air by their teammates.
-When ready, the participant releases them self and is sent swinging back and forth.
+When ready, the participant pulls the release and is sent swinging back and forth.

 (min age: 5th grade) Done in pairs, the Giant’s Ladder is a powerful partner-team tool.
 Imagine a wide ladder with large wooden rungs.
 Each step gets progressively bigger, from three to six feet apart.
 Participants find out quickly how important it is to help each other and that their success depends on their teammate.